Trepan-Debuggers/remake/docs/features.rst

 such as in the above, the most-often case is indented incorrectly because in of one of less-frequent cases it is say in an `else` clause (as appears above).

+*Note: If you have trouble parsing the above, the Pygments parser used in this document has trouble too.
+After adding mismatched braces in the above for context, I couldn't get Pygments to parse this after specifying C source with C-preprocessor directives.
+So I gave up, and opted for the slightly shorter source code without some enclosing braces.*

-Again, I understand how this most likely came about in GNU Make.
+I understand how this ugly code hard-to-read code most likely came about in GNU Make.
 Been there and done that myself too.

 In the early days to gain traction and support, a project wants to support lots of different platforms and OS's, even obscure ones.
 To get going, you'll probably do that in the most expedient day.